ethanjli/ublue-forklift-sysext-demo/README.md

   to implement that was to have Forklift import github.com/docker/compose/v2 as a library.
 Making Forklift smaller is not a priority for me in the foreseeable future, but it would be nice to do eventually - assuming it doesn't add too much complexity.
-- The names of package deployments (e.g. `dive-systemd-extension` and `docker-systemd-extension`) and feature flags (e.g. `systemd-service-enablement`) in the github.com/ethanjli/pallet-example-exports pallet used by this demo are intentionally verbose to be clear as examples, and they are more verbose than what you'd want for an ergonomic CLI user experience.
-For example, you'd probably want your package deployments to be named something like `dive` and `docker` instead (so that commands can instead look like `forklift plt enable-depl dive`), and your feature flags to be named something like `service` instead (so that commands can instead look like `forklift plt enable-depl-feat docker service`)